argonne-lcf/user-guides/docs/polaris/data-science-workflows/frameworks/rapids.md

 1. On JupyterLab

-    - Select the kernel with your Rapids' eniroment name (something like `Python [conda env:rapids-23.04_polaris]`) from the Kernel menu in the top right corner.
+    - Select the kernel with your RAPIDS' eniroment name (something like `Python [conda env:rapids-23.04_polaris]`) from the Kernel menu in the top right corner.
-        - if the Rapids' kernel is not present in the kernel menu, add it by activating the conda environment running `source ${RAPIDS_WORKDIR}/activate_rapids_env_polaris.sh`, then run the following commands
+        - if the RAPIDS' kernel is not present in the kernel menu, add it by activating the conda environment running `source ${RAPIDS_WORKDIR}/activate_rapids_env_polaris.sh`, then run the following commands
             ```
             env=$(basename `echo $CONDA_PREFIX`) && \
             python -m ipykernel install --user --name "$env" --display-name "Python [conda env:"$env"]"